nolankurylo/day-trading-system/console/README.md

-This is the console application used test loads on the day trading system.
+This is the console application will use loadfiles on the day trading system to test performance.